tim-field/code-editing-agent/README.md

 This project provides a command-line interface for interacting with Claude AI using the Anthropic API, enhanced with custom tools that allow Claude to perform actions like reading, writing, and listing files on your system.

-## Features

-- Interactive chat with Claude 3.7 Sonnet
-- Tool integration allowing Claude to:
-  - Read files from your filesystem
-  - Write content to files
-  - List files in directories
-- TypeScript implementation for type safety and maintainability

-## Prerequisites

-- Node.js
-- pnpm (or npm/yarn)
-- An Anthropic API key

 ## Setup

 1. Clone this repository: